kacpekwasny/main-page/content/work/_index.md

 ---
 # Akamai

-Since May 2024.
+Since May 2024,

-Development of networking software running in Linode datacenters.
+- Architecture of the overlay networking design,

-My team is responsible for the control plane of the overlay network.
+- Development and patches of opensource BGP software (gobgp and frr),
-The overlay network provides connectivity for the virtual machines and networking products.
+- Observability of networking daemons, and of the state of the network,

-We work with opensource BGP daemons: GoBgp and FRR.
+- The overlay network provides connectivity for the virtual machines and networking products.

 ---
 # AiSeeMo